okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/prompt-factor-outside-us/index.md

 5. Specify the location to which you want the policy to apply in the **LOCATION** section of the dialog box.
 In this example, select **In Zone**.

 6. In the **Network Zones** box that appears, enter the name of the zone that you want to apply, and then add it when it appears in the list.
+In this example, we are adding the [network zone](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Security_Network) for the United States that we suggested you create <GuideLink link="../before-you-begin">before starting</GuideLink> the steps in this guide.

 7. In the **CLIENT** section, clear the platform conditions that you don't want the rule to apply to.
 In this example, leave the default of all platforms selected.